tah-skills-build/Cyber-Tackles-Trafficking/FBI_Incidents_Analysis/README.md

 <b>For Windows users</b><br>

-1. In Command Line, cd to the “FBI_Incidents_Analysis” folder by typing the letters cd followed by a space, then entering the address of the folder on your computer (simply right-click on the “FBI_Incidents_Analysis” folder to copy its address, then paste that information in Command Line), then hitting Enter
+1. In Command Prompt, cd to the “FBI_Incidents_Analysis” folder by typing the letters cd followed by a space, then entering the address of the folder on your computer (simply right-click on the “FBI_Incidents_Analysis” folder to copy its address, then paste that information in Command Line), then hitting Enter.
+Depending on where you saved the folder, the address that you copy and paste may look something like this: <i> C:\Users\YourName\Desktop\Cyber-Tackles-Trafficking-master\Cyber-Tackles-Trafficking-master\FBI_Incidents_Analysis </i>

-2. Next, type setup.bat in Command Line and hit Enter, which will install the Python libraries that you’ll need, and will also automatically download the FBI data files for you (take a look at the files called setup.bat, requirements.txt, and main.py in your project folder, to better understand what’s happening here)
+2. Next, type setup.bat in Command Prompt and hit Enter, which will install the Python libraries that you’ll need, and will also automatically download the FBI data files for you (take a look at the files called setup.bat, requirements.txt, and main.py in your project folder, to better understand what’s happening here)

-3. The FBI data for Wisconsin, 2012-2018, is now cleaned up and stored locally on your computer in the crawl_data_output folder (which can be found within the “Data Source” folder, located in your “FBI_Incidents_Analysis” folder)
+3. The FBI data for Wisconsin, 2012-2018, is now cleaned up and stored locally on your computer in the crawl_data_output folder, which you can find within the “Data Source” folder, located in your “FBI_Incidents_Analysis” folder)

-4. When you see “Data is exported as csv” in Command Line, it means the data is now ready for analysis
+4. When you see “Data is exported as csv” in Command Prompt, it means the data is now ready for analysis.

 <b>STEP 4:</b><br>